aspecker/OTC-drug-tracker/links.md

 ## Links Repository
 * use this document for putting in useful or commonly needed links
-* e.g. links to wireframe, links to documentation for key dependancies
+* e.g. links to wireframe, links to documentation for key dependencies

 ### Layout Docs

-### Depenancy Docs
+### Dependency Docs

 ### General Tools